-Before we get started I'd like to point out that with Dynamics 365 for Financials being built on the Microsoft Dynamics NAV platform this post can also be applied to Microsoft Dynamics NAV users.
+Before we get started I'd like to point out that with Microsoft Dynamics 365 Business Central being built on the Microsoft Dynamics NAV platform this post can also be applied to Microsoft Dynamics NAV users.
 However, it may not be 100% accurate.
 Also, this will be a multi-part blog post series.

 Alright, what is a dimension?
 A dimension is a term used in Microsoft Dynamics to define an analysis.

 Dimensions consist of Dimension Values which are subcategories of an analysis.